TabithaRuecker/NeuroDev/README.md

 ## Project overview

-- This repository is part of the PhD project of Tabitha Rücker and will get published in ...
+- This repository is part of the PhD project of Tabitha Rücker, which will get published in ...
 * Proteomics
 * RNA seq
     * EDA